SwiftPackageIndex/SwiftPackageIndex-Server/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**

-If applicable, add screenshots to help explain your problem.
+If applicable, please add screenshots to help explain your problem.

-**What web browser were you using?**
+**What web browser were you using? (if relevant)**

-If this is a front-end bug, please include your browser information below:
+If you're reporting a bug with the front end, please include your browser information below:

 - Platform: Desktop/Tablet/Smartphone
 - Browser [e.g. Chrome, Safari]
 - Version [e.g. Version 15.1]

 **Additional context**